openvocab/loomio-api-proposal/README.md

 When apps use the same vocabulary, a feature that imports data from one app can also work for *any* other app that also uses the same vocabulary.

 **Motivation:**
-We have framed the costs and benefits of previous strategies in instrumental terms - how do these weigh up for an individual app (or more precisely, the team behind an app)?
+We have framed the costs and benefits of previous strategies in instrumental terms - how do these weigh up for the team behind an app?
 Broader concerns besides self-interest motivate the Open Vocab strategy:

  1. Provide low-cost integration for connecting (client) apps.
-Whereas the Central Hub strategy offloads the integration costs to the connecting apps and leverages its dominant position, the Open Vocab proponent assumes that they are merely one data provider in an open network of similar providers.
+Whereas the Central Hub strategy offloads the integration costs to the connecting apps and leverages its dominant position, the Open Vocab particpant assumes that they are merely one data provider in an open network of similar providers.
 Standard vocabularies allow connecting apps to use one translation layer per model rather than an exponentially growing number of translation layers as outlined above.

  Low cost integration is one of the principles of [Commons Based Peer Production](http://en.wikipedia.org/wiki/Commons-based_peer_production#Principles)

  2. Mitigate the security vulnerabilities of centrally hosted data.
-Open vocabs help faciltate a Web where individuals and groups can host their own data while still connecting to other individuals and groups in the network who do the same.
+Open vocab faciltates a Web where individuals and groups can host their own data while still connecting to other individuals and groups in the network who do the same.

 **Costs:**